Searching for extraterrestrial intelligence in our own genome

 I wrote some rudimentary programs to search for π in the reference human genome, and satisfied myself that the results were no more statistically significant than they would be for searching for a random string of bits rather than π.
 A nice idea, but no cigar.

-In 2024, for reasons we have not yet divulged publicly, I was again thinking about this idea.
+In 2024 I was again thinking about this idea.
 I decided that my 2017 search was indicative, but not really comprehensive, for two reasons.
 First, by searching for as many successive bits of π as I could, I was not taking into account the possibility that some of the bases may have been corrupted in the reference human genome, either through mutation or due to the fact that the reference genome is in some sense an “average” over all humans, which could be particularly problematical if the signal were contained in the “junk” (now called “non-coding”) parts of the genome.
 Second, I hadn’t even considered the real possibility that such an alien intelligence might have stripped off the leading 3 of π and just encoded the fractional part, which I would have missed completely.

 I decided to relaunch this personal project and fix both of these flaws.
 To this end, in September 2024 Sally and I each purchased 100X Whole Genome Sequencing from Nebula Genomics, so that I could run my search against relatively accurate genomic sequences for at least two particular humans, rather than just on the reference genome.
 We received our data about six weeks later.
 I also decided to figure out a way to search for π that would be robust against a moderate number of leading bits being missing, and robust against some of the bits being corrupted by substitution mutations, but would still allow me to make an analysis of the likelihood that the results were statistically significant.

-This project sat on the backburner until I had some time to kick it off in April 2025, after Meta laid me off.
+This project sat on the backburner until I had some time to kick it off in April 2025.
 Then, in June 2025, Sally and I happened to watch the 2018 episode of Ancient Aliens where the 2013 paper was discussed.
 In that instant I realized that my backburner project was not just a personal academic curiosity, but could in fact provide an important test for an open and contentious scientific claim.
 I decided to immediately ramp up the project, and to release my results publicly, no matter what I found.
 I therefore wrote up almost all of the paper below, and almost all of this page, before actually performing the experiment.

 To cut to the chase: I again found no evidence for such a signal in the human genome.